redhat-developer/devspaces-images/codeready-workspaces-traefik/docs/content/middlewares/http/headers.md

 The Headers middleware manages the headers of requests and responses.

+A set of forwarded headers are automatically added by default.
+See the [FAQ](../../getting-started/faq.md#what-are-the-forwarded-headers-when-proxying-http-requests) for more information.

 ## Configuration Examples

 ### Adding Headers to the Request and the Response